 - Pinch of salt

-- Combine coconut milk, mango purée, chia seeds, sweetener, vanilla, and salt in a bowl or jar.
+- Combine coconut milk, mango puree, chia seeds, sweetener, vanilla, and salt in a bowl or jar.
 Stir well.

 - Let sit for 10 minutes, stir again, then refrigerate at least 4 hours or overnight until thickened.

-Nutrition: ~250 calories per serving
+Nutrition: 250 calories